orsonteodoro/gcf2/profiles/gaming/README.md

 ## Performance consistency and the mutual exclusitivity of security and performance

 We want a safety buffer or winning guarantees.
 The hardening just reduces it.
 Hypothetically speaking, a 30 FPS game has heavy content or high poly count scene that reduces to 25 FPS (or motion picture movie FPS).
 KFENCE has a worst case performance at 8%.
 SSP has possibly 20% worst case.
 Stack clash at 10% worst case.
 The goal is to have deterministic/reproducible performance by eliminating or reducing the worst case boundary.
 The approximation is closer to additive when stacked.
 If KFENCE or even SSP proc'ed, it would dip to less than movie FPS, it can affect outcome with 3 FPS reduction or annoy/distract others who notice that something is off or not right.
 Licensed car drivers know that distracted driving can lead to crashes as in bad user performance.
 If KFENCE were disabled, then there would be no unintended consequences from any KFENCE proc's.
 It would be in a safe condition.
 25 FPS is 83% or grade B performance.
 22 FPS is 73% or grade C performance.
 The safe zone for competitive A grade consistency is B grade performance.
 The safe zone for casual B grade consistency is grade C grade performance.
 The safe zone allows for resilient results for the player to bounce back from B grade back to A grade performance.
 If the casual performance baseline were downgraded to D performance, the corresponding safe zone would be F.  In both instances D and F performance, it is not a passing grade for casual gameplay performance.
-To increase the safety buffer, one may also consider enabling the vanilla USE flag or disabling default hardening patches in the gcc ebuild for use in the gaming partition, but it comes with the trade-off of double build time of for performant and secure partitions and lowered security.
+To increase the safety buffer, one may also consider enabling the vanilla USE flag or disabling default hardening patches in the gcc ebuild for use in the gaming partition, but it comes with the trade-off of double build time of for performant and secure partitions and lowered security in the performant partition.

  There are cases were the security and performance are mutually exclusive: